arvidn/libtorrent/docs/manual.rst

 It is optimized by, at all times, keeping a list of pieces ordered by rarity, randomly shuffled within each rarity class.
-This list is organized as a single vector of contigous memory in RAM, for optimal memory locality and to eliminate heap allocations and frees when updating rarity of pieces.
+This list is organized as a single vector of contiguous memory in RAM, for optimal memory locality and to eliminate heap allocations and frees when updating rarity of pieces.

 Expensive events, like a peer joining or leaving, are evaluated lazily, since